Jacobs School of Music: Auer Hall

 Located on the second floor of the Simon Music Center, Auer Hall was made possible by a $1 million gift from Ione B. Auer.
-The 400-seat auditorium has a high-beamed, coffered ceiling, with two side terraces.
-It is home to the Maidee H. and Jackson A. Seward Organ, also known as C. B. Fisk, Op.
-135. The instrument, boasting nearly 4,000 pipes, was realized through a gift from the Sewards.
+The 400-seat auditorium is home to the Maidee H. and Jackson A. Seward Organ, also known as C. B. Fisk, Op.
+135. The instrument has nearly 4,000 pipes, and was realized through a gift from the Sewards.